 References about Islamic weights: (In order of usefulness--not alphabetically by author.)

 Goodwin, Tony.
 "Medieval Islamic Copper-Alloy Money Weights from Bilām d al-Sham" in INR 7 (2012) pages 167-180.
-25 weights pictured throughout and 23 on plate 18.
+25 weights pictured throughout and another 23 on plate 18.
 About half are these types of polyhedral weights.
 Available from Academia.edu:

 https://www.academia.edu/23458901/Medieval_Islamic_Copper_Alloy_Money_Weights_from_Bilad_al_Sham